19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Illusory Light.md

 | Range    | Self                                                                       |
 | Domains  | [Air](../../Spell%20Domains/Air.md), [Life](../../Spell%20Domains/Life.md) |

 You conjure a strange light above your head.
-It illuminates out 30 feet like a heatless [Torch](../../../../Items%20and%20Gear/Gear/1%20Coin/Torch.md).
+It illuminates out 1 [Zone](../../../../Game%20Procedures/Core%20Procedures/Zone.md) like a heatless [Torch](../../../../Items%20and%20Gear/Gear/1%20Coin/Torch.md).

 When you cast this spell, choose up to 6 creatures.

 Only you and the chosen creatures can see the light from this spell.

 ---
-*Upcast: It illuminates out an additional 30 feet per spell level.*
+*Upcast: It illuminates out 1 additional zone per spell level.*